SHXBH-0/MedShop/README.md

-💊 Pill Point - Intelligent Pharmacy Operations Platform
+**💊 Pill Point** - Intelligent Pharmacy Operations Platform

 "Beyound Your Counter"

-📖 Overview
+**📖 Overview**

 Pill Point is a mobile-first digital operating system designed specifically for small and medium-sized pharmacies in Tier-2/Tier-3 cities.
 It bridges the gap between expensive desktop ERP software and manual "red notebooks," empowering pharmacists to manage billing, inventory, and suppliers directly from their smartphones.

 Built for the Amravati Hackathon, Pill Point aims to digitize the healthcare supply chain at the grassroots level.

-🚩 The Problem
+**🚩 The Problem**

-  *Local medical stores currently suffer from:
+  -Local medical stores currently suffer from:

-  *Manual Billing: Slow, error-prone calculations using calculators and paper.
+  -Manual Billing: Slow, error-prone calculations using calculators and paper.

-  *Inventory Blindness: No real-time visibility on stock levels or expiry dates.
+  -Inventory Blindness: No real-time visibility on stock levels or expiry dates.

-  *Supplier Disconnect: Contact details and purchase history scattered across visiting cards and diaries.
+  -Supplier Disconnect: Contact details and purchase history scattered across visiting cards and diaries.

-  *Lack of Analytics: No data on "Fast-moving" vs. "Slow-moving" medicines.
+  -Lack of Analytics: No data on "Fast-moving" vs. "Slow-moving" medicines.

-💡 The Solution
+**💡 The Solution**

-*Pill Point provides an all-in-one Android application that offers:
+-Pill Point provides an all-in-one Android application that offers:

-*Smart POS (Point of Sale): Instant bill generation with auto-calculation of totals and taxes.
+-Smart POS (Point of Sale): Instant bill generation with auto-calculation of totals and taxes.

-*PDF Invoicing: Generates professional digital receipts instantly.
+-PDF Invoicing: Generates professional digital receipts instantly.

-*Global Medicine Search: Powered by Google Gemini AI to fetch global medicine details (Salt, Manufacturer) automatically.
+-Global Medicine Search: Powered by Google Gemini AI to fetch global medicine details (Salt, Manufacturer) automatically.

-*Inventory Intelligence: Categorized tracking (Tablets, Syrups, etc.) with low-stock alerts.
+-Inventory Intelligence: Categorized tracking (Tablets, Syrups, etc.) with low-stock alerts.

-*Supplier Directory: Direct "Click-to-Call" functionality and centralized dealer records.
+-Supplier Directory: Direct "Click-to-Call" functionality and centralized dealer records.

-📱 Key Features
+**📱 Key Features**

    🔐 Secure Onboarding: Shop registration with Drug License Number verification.